Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewall.md

 ```

 ### -ResourceGroupName
-Specifies the name of a resource group to contain the secure gateway.
+Specifies the name of a resource group to contain the Firewall.

 ```yaml
 Type: String